nRF24/RF24/docs/migration.md

 > **Deprecated since v1.4.11**

-Introduced as a compliment to `RF24::isFifo(bool)` in v1.4.3, this function was supposed to provide specific detail about a specified radio's FIFO.
+Introduced as a compliment to `RF24::isFifo(bool)` in v1.4.3, this function was supposed to provide a specific detail about a specified radio's FIFO.
 However, it was discovered that the function may not highlight binary corruption (`RF24_FIFO_INVALID`) observed in the SPI bus' MISO line.